demisto/content-docs/docs/integrations/context-standards-mandatory.md

     "Malicious":{
         "Vendor": "STRING, The vendor reporting the IP address as malicious.", "Description": "STRING, A description explaining why the IP address was reported as malicious."
+    },
+    "Tags": "STRING, Tags of the IP.",
+    "FeedRelatedIndicators": {
+         "value": "STRING, Indicators that are associated with the IP.", "type": "STRING, The type of the indicators that are associated with the IP", "description": "STRING, The description of the indicators that are associated with the IP."
+    },
+    "MalwareFamily": "STRING, The malware family associated with the IP", "Organization": {
+         "Name": "STRING, The organization of the IP.", "Type": "STRING, The organization type of the IP."
     }
 }
 ```